albinjal/Bayesian-Car-Counting/blog.md

 | BL               | **9.56**   | 7.14   | 95.89   | 840.27                   | 8449            | **390**         |
 | **BL+**              | 10.55  | **5.78**   | **13.68**   | **278.85**                   | 7646            | -413        |

 All models use VGG-19 as backbone and the same data loader and dataset.
-The test sets consists of 83 images with a total of 8059 cars (~97 cars / image).
+The test sets consist of 83 images with a total of 8059 cars (~97 cars / image).
 The MSE model uses MSE as loss function, BL uses Bayesian Loss, and BL+ uses Bayesian Loss with background count.
 The best results are highlighted in bold.

+### Baysian Loss vs Mean Squared Error
+The results show that the BL model outperforms the MSE model in essentially all metrics, especially, MSE and MAE.
+This is in line with our expectations.

+It is important to note that while a direct comparison between the performances of the two models is possible, it may not be the most fair.
+The MSE model is trained on only the number of cars in the patches while the BL model also trains on the exact position of the cars in the patches.
+This means that the BL model has more information to train on and should be able to achieve better results.
+However, since the MSE model uses a linear layer at the end, it is not as flexible with the size of the input images as the one used in the BL model.
+The ability to adapt to different patch sizes is one of the main benefits of the BL model.

 ### VGG-19 with Bayesian Loss
 The best results were achieved when using BL and taking the background into account (Bayes+).
 When inspecting the results closer, we found that some of the configurations struggle with scenes where there are very few cars in particular.
 These scenes have a large proportion of background and the model that does not take this into account inherently struggles.